Uncle (2018 film)

 Uncle is a 2018 Indian Malayalam-language drama thriller film directed by Girish Damodar and produced by Joy Mathew and Sajai Sebastian under the banner of SJ Films.
 It stars Mammootty and Karthika Muralidharan in the lead roles, and Joy Mathew and Muthumani in supporting roles.
-It was released on 27 April 2018 and was an average success at box office.
+It was released on 27 April 2018 and was an average success at the box office.